Admissions (Undergraduate)

 Financial Support Requirement

-Evidence of sufficient financial support to complete degree program is required for admission.
+Evidence of sufficient financial support to complete the degree program is required for admission.
 The current required amount can be obtained from International Admissions.
 These figures are subject to change.

 Other Examinations